Context

 Digital Presence

-Alongside merchandise, I led a refresh of the chapter's digital presence to reinforce the same identity on social media.
+Alongside merchandise, I refreshed the chapter's digital presence to reinforce the same identity on social media — developing consistent graphic templates, aligning tone and visual styling across platforms, and supporting event promotion and chapter initiatives.

 Promotional graphics and new social media below.